otha4350/datamining/assignment 3/A3_submission.md

 ## Task 2: Preprocessing

 **Is it better to rescale before or after detecting and filtering out the outliers?**
-it is better to remove outliers before rescaling.
+For chosen method it was better to remove outliers before rescaling.
 Otherwise, you don't get your full "range of movement" since the outliers shift the rescaling.

+When using LocalOutlierFactor we found that normalization before removing outlier worked better as we got a more reasonable distance between Max, Min values and the Mean value in two of the attributes compared to removing outliers and then normalizing.
+The disadvantage of doing this is that the data then have to be rescaled after removing the outliers.

 **Corresponds (more or less) to the three expected species?** **YES/NO**
 Yes